 One of our extracurricular options is our Yoga class.
 Held every Tuesday and Thursday morning, this group is facilitated by yoga instructor Diana Bradley.
 Part of the excitement that she finds in her yoga class is the ability to introduce many patients to an entirely new experience.
 “Some of them are hesitant in trying it,” Diana explains, “because they don’t know what it is, or they have this idea in their head of what it might be.
 It’s on a physical level, it’s on a spiritual level for some, and just having a little bit of exposure to it is very helpful at the beginning of your recovery.”
 As our treatment program helps the patient to heal as a whole, concentrating equally on the Mind, Body, and Spirit, the yoga class is one of the course options that places focus on all three of those aspects at the same time.

 Yoga is a physical, mental, and spiritual practice that is derived from the Hindu discipline and Eastern philosophy.
 It involves controlled breathing and calming exercises, basic meditation, and stretching into and holding certain poses.
-Just the physically restorative properties alone are highly beneficial to our patients as a form of physical therapy.
-“Some are challenging, strength wise,” Diana points out, speaking about the different poses in yoga.
+Just the physically restorative properties alone are highly beneficial to our patients.
+“Some are challenging, strength-wise,” Diana points out, speaking about the different poses in yoga.
 “Some are balance.
 Some are trying to work on focus and concentration.”
 Regaining strength and toning muscles is crucial to reversing the damage that has been done to their bodies over months or even years of substance abuse.

 Practicing yoga can also be quite a useful tool in repairing the altered thought processes that result from long-term substance abuse.
 It requires a great deal of focus and concentration, and meditation helps to clear the mind so that the patients can address the stresses of daily life and handle negativity in a positive and constructive manner.
 “It’s very calming,” Diana says.
 “They come in, and they’re in a building with people they don’t know, and they’re in an environment that they’re not familiar with.
 So, they take a class in the morning, and the rest of their day is a little less stressful.”
 Although the yoga class only meets twice a week, patients who participate in it learn new abilities that they can practice on their own when a class is not in session, and coping skills that they will be able to use for the rest of their lives.